klausweiss/dotfiles/nvim/pack/default/start/lsp_signature/README.md

                  -- mode, 10 by default

   max_height = 12, -- max height of signature floating_window
-  max_width = 80, -- max_width of signature floating_window
+  max_width = 80, -- max_width of signature floating_window, line will be wrapped if exceed max_width
-  noice = false, -- set to true if you using noice to render markdown wrap = true, -- allow doc/signature text wrap inside floating_window, useful if your lsp return doc/sig is too long
+                  -- the value need >= 40

-  floating_window = true, -- show hint in a floating window, set to false for virtual text only mode
+  wrap = true, -- allow doc/signature text wrap inside floating_window, useful if your lsp return doc/sig is too long floating_window = true, -- show hint in a floating window, set to false for virtual text only mode

   floating_window_above_cur_line = true, -- try to place the floating above the current line when possible Note: